 For more information regarding registration contact Bethany Corio at email@example.com.

-CLE applications are being made to all states as requested by attendees.
 Please contact Cassie Shankweiler with questions regarding approved states for CLE Credit.
 Perrin cannot guarantee accreditation in every state.
 Approval is determined by each jurisdiction's governing body.

 Please contact Bethany Corio with questions.